darinavila/sudoku/README.md

 # SETUP & INSTRUCTIONS

+*This is just one possible method to set up and run this project.*

 **Step 1: Download Python:**
 In order to run this project, python will have to be installed on your device.
 You can quickly do this by going [here](https://www.python.org/downloads/) and clicking on the big yellow button which says "Download Python".
 Make sure you download the correct version for your operating system, and install the downloaded file.